kubernetes/kubernetes/docs/devel/api_changes.md

 Before attempting a change to the API, you should familiarize yourself with a number of existing API types and with the [API conventions](api-conventions.md).
-If creating a new API type/resource, we also recommend that you first send a PR containing just a proposal for the new API types, and that you initially target the extensions API (pkg/apis/extensions).
+If creating a new API type/resource, we also recommend that you first send a PR containing just a proposal for the new API types, including specifically which API group they will be in.

 The Kubernetes API has two major components - the internal structures and the versioned APIs.
 The versioned APIs are intended to be stable, while the